 Since 1842 and the ministry of Bishop Selwyn, the Islands of Melanesia and Polynesia have had a close relationship with New Zealand.
 Initially part of the Church of the Province of New Zealand, the Anglican Church of Melanesia (ACoM) became a separate province in 1975.
 It includes Vanuatu, Solomon Islands and New Caledonia.

-In 2019 Anglican Missions is not financially supporting any specific projects in Melanesia.
+In 2020 (as in 2019) Anglican Missions is not financially supporting any specific projects in Melanesia.
 Nevertheless we continue to work in partnership with ACoM.
 Read about our completed projects to date below:

 In 2018 our grant of NZ$3,000 was made towards income generating projects of three of ACoM’s religious communities.
 Projects supported were based on small-scale income generating projects designed to promote self-reliance and improve financial sustainability of their communities.
 The communities we supported were:

 - the piggery project of the Melanesian Brotherhood, Diocese of Central Solomons, NZ$1,000